aomlomics/mitohelper/README.md

 Example:
 <b>getMito.sh input.txt OUT mitofish.hit.list</b> will search the list of mitochondrial accession numbers and genes.
 Results for different taxonomic levels will be saved as <b>OUT</b>_genus.hits.txt, <b>OUT</b>_species.hits.txt and <b>OUT</b>_fulltaxonomy.hits.txt

-## Reference files
+## Reference files:
 Reference files were prepared from downloaded MitoFish (<b>Apr 2 2020 update</b>) and NCBI data (<b>Apr 12 2020 version</b>).
 For data preparation pipeline, refer to </b>getMito.ipynb</b>, or the <b>Preparing MitoFish data</b>, <b>Preparing NCBI data</b> and <b>Linking MitoFish data with NCBI data</b> sections below:

-A user can choose from two reference files
+A user can choose from two reference files:
 - 12S.list - List of NCBI acession numbers and gene description for 12S rRNA genes.
 Available at this GitHub repository.
 - mitofish.hit.list - List of NCBI acession numbers and gene description for mitochondrial genes/genomes.
 Due to GitHub's file size limitation, this file (~516 MB) could not be uploaded here.
-Download from:
+Download from: https://drive.google.com/file/d/15KCkNB_EHN-dBG3bW3L6xnTgEUR5innm/view?usp=sharing

 ## Input file:
 Plain text file, with each line containing a genera, species, or subspecies.
 Test data are in the <b>fishdata</b> subfolder. <br>